 Here you can find more details about fees for this course, as well as any funding opportunities available to you for this course.
 Please note that fees relate to the academic year in question and will increase in future years.
-They are subject to confirmation and may change.

-Important: international students from outside of the European Economic Area (EEA) are required to pay a deposit in order to receive a Confirmation of Acceptance for Studies (CAS) from Kingston University.
+International students from outside of the European Economic Area (EEA) are required to pay a deposit in order to receive a Confirmation of Acceptance for Studies (CAS) from Kingston University.
 This applies to all full-time postgraduate taught masters courses.